 How extreme?
 Wichita Falls began a program where sewage is treated and returned to households as potable water.
 It may sound unappealing, but it can even be cleaner than other sources, according to a blog post by University of Texas professor Desmond F. Lawler.
 He says better technology produces cleaner water:

 “Simply put, if you want to drink very clean water, direct potable reuse will likely provide higher quality water than many drinking water plants currently produce now.
 Why?
 Because those slow, natural river processes will be replaced by highly engineered, well-monitored, advanced treatment processes that remove contaminants much better.”

-If there’s a problem, then it’s not from the municipal source — even if the source is providing you with recycled sewage water.
+If there’s a problem, then it’s not from the municipal source — even if the source is providing you with the recycled sewage water.
 Most likely, the problem is under or within your house.

 Take lead for example.
 The EPA notes that lead “is commonly used in household plumbing materials and water service lines,” the latter being the pipes that connect your house to the municipal system.
 Although overall levels of lead exposure are low, EPA “estimates that 10 to 20 percent of human exposure to lead may come from lead in drinking water” and that “infants who consume mostly mixed formula can receive 40 to 60 percent of their exposure to lead from drinking water.”
 Other contaminants can leach from pipes, fittings, and faucets to cause health problems too, such as cadmium from galvanized pipe fittings and faucets, copper from water lines, and vinyl chloride from PVC pipes.